Chen-Jack/127-Labs/Lab7/Lab7.md

 ## Sending something outside of the function.
-We recalled that to send something inside the function, we used arguments.
+We recalled that to send something inside the function, we used parameters.
 To send something out, we the "return" keyword.
 ```python
 def foo():
   print("I will now send out the value 3")